teiniker/teiniker-lectures-arduino/advanced/freertos/tasks/README.md

     Tasks in the Blocked state do not use any processing time and cannot be selected to enter the Running state.

-* Suspended: Like tasks that are in the Blocked state, tasks in the Suspended state cannot be selected to enter the Running state, but tasks in the Suspended state do not have a time out.
+* **Suspended**: Like tasks that are in the Blocked state, tasks in the Suspended state cannot be selected to enter the Running state, but tasks in the Suspended state do not have a time out.
     Instead, tasks only enter or exit the Suspended state when explicitly commanded to do so through the vTaskSuspend() and xTaskResume() API calls respectively.